 The detailed procedure for the revascularization is outside the scope of this surgery reference.
 However, in short the procedure consists of the following steps:

-Vascularization is restored after both arterial and venous anastomoses are completed.
+Revascularization is restored after both arterial and venous anastomoses are completed

 The skin component of the flap is now divided into appropriate sized paddles for the mucosal and skin defects.
 The paddles can be completely divided through skin and soft tissue but each must include its nutrient vessels to ensure survival.

-One skin paddle is rotated over the neomandible into its preplanned position on the neck/face with care not to create undue torsion or tension on the skin perforators.
+One skin paddle is rotated over the neomandible into its preplanned position on the neck/face with care not to create undue torsion or tension within the pedicle.
 The second skin paddle is rotated into the oral cavity defect.